sajibsrs/notes-on-dsa/README.md

-# Data stcuture and algorithm hyperdrive
+# Data structure and algorithm hyperdrive
 Exploring data structure and algorithm in python.

 > Main concept of the topics are language independent.

-## Topics
+## Table of contents

 ### [Data structures](data-structures/data-structures.md)
   - [x] [Array](data-structures/array.md)